Forricide/still-feel-alive/Chapter 9.md

 Faultline nods.

 She walks away.
-They leave by van a few minutes later.
+They leave by van a few minutes later, dented laptop along for the ride.

 "This is what it's like?"